Meet our leadership team members

-Linda York oversees human resources and recruiting, and coordinates healthcare travelers and housing.
+Linda York oversees human resources and recruiting, and coordinates healthcare travelers.
 A Douglas native, York first worked as a credit reporter before taking a position as a file clerk at Memorial Hospital in 1977.
 She enjoys volunteering, photography, scrapbooking and spending time with her family.
-She has 3 grown children and 4 grandchildren.
+She has 2 grown children and 5 grandchildren.

 Joy Johnson oversees all pharmacy functions, such as selections of, ordering/prescribing of, and preparing/dispensing of medications.
 Johnson is also involved with several hospital committees involving medications and medication safety, physician order sets, and coordination of Memorial Hospital's ePharmacy program.

-Johnson is a graduate of the University of Wyoming School of Pharmacy and also has a bachelor of science degree in microbiology.
+Johnson is a graduate of the University of Wyoming School of Pharmacy and also has a Bachelor of Science in microbiology.
 Before joining Memorial Hospital in 2000, Johnson managed a Home IV Infusion pharmacy serving the states of Wyoming, Montana and Idaho.
-She has also worked as a staff pharmacist for Wyoming Medical Center and Safeway supermarket.
+She has also worked as a staff pharmacist for Wyoming Medical Center and Safeway.
 Johnson and her husband, Brad, enjoy the company of their dogs, volunteering, reading and watching their family tend to their small vineyard.